-Plaintiff identifies three types of alleged misrepresentations: (1) statements by Facebook executives in testimony before Congress, id. ¶¶ 33-48; (2) unspecified statements made by unidentified "Facebook leaders" in unspecified meetings with members of Congress and their staff, civil rights groups, including Plaintiff, and "other leaders," id. ¶ 52; and (3) two statements by "a Facebook spokesperson" in The Guardian newspaper, id. ¶ 51.
-According to Plaintiff, these "repeated statements by Facebook's executives about removing all content and groups that violate Facebook's standards, policies, and other standards articulated by Congress were intentionally false."
+Plaintiff alleges misrepresentations in three categories: (1) statements by Facebook executives in Congressional testimony (including questions for the record), id. ¶¶ 33-48; (2) unidentified statements made by "Facebook leaders" in meetings with unidentified members of Congress and their staff and civil rights groups, id. ¶ 52; and (3) two statements by a "Facebook spokesperson" in The Guardian newspaper, id. ¶ 51.
+Plaintiff alleges that these "statements by Facebook's executives about removing all content and groups that violate Facebook's standards, policies, and other standards articulated by Congress were intentionally false."
 Id. ¶ 114.